wasp-os/wasp-os/docs/appguide.rst

 MicroPython
 ~~~~~~~~~~~

-Many of the features of WASP are inherited directly from MicroPython_.
+Many of the features of wasp-os are inherited directly from MicroPython_.
 It is
 useful to have a basic understanding of MicroPython and, in particular, put
 in a little time learning the best ways to copy with running
 `MicroPython on microcontrollers`__.